neridev/css-snippets/README.md

-# CSS snippets
+# HTML and CSS snippets
-CSS basic snippets
+HTML and CSS basic snippets